 How long does a window replacement take?

 The size and type of your window order plays a role on the amount of time the windows take to be manufactured, shipped, and installed.
 If you are getting basic windows without any custom upgrades it may be possible to install them within 4-6 weeks from signing the contract.
 But that is rarely the case, as most homeowners usually want additional features for extra energy efficiency.
-Coloured vinyl, SSP or privacy glass, and custom shaped windows take extra time to manufacture and push the project timelines back a couple of weeks.
+Coloured vinyl, privacy glass or custom-shaped windows take extra time to manufacture and push the project timelines back a couple of weeks.